TelemetryDeck/docs/tql/extractionFunction.md

 - `appleModelNames` - Translates Apple device model names into human readable names.
 - `deviceType` - Translates device device model names into a type such as "Desktop", "Phone", "Tablet", etc.
+- `processorFamily` - Translates a device model name into a processor family such as "A12 Bionic" (the bionic part is very important!)
+- `processorType` - Translates a device model name into a processor type such as "Apple Silicon" or "Intel"

 Here's an example TQL query that uses the registered lookup extraction function to translate a dimension value into a human readable name: